Our action

 The Commission does not handle reports of children being abused or neglected, or of children with serious behavioural problems.
 You should report these situations to the DYP instead.

-How do I file a complaint or request intervention from the Commission?
+How do I file a complaint or request an investigation from the Commission?

 Please visit the page that best describes your situation:

-How does the Commission process complaints and requests for intervention?
+How does the Commission process complaints and requests for investigation?- The process for complaints of discrimination, harassment, exploitation or reprisals

 We protect the rights of young people under the care of the DYP